French Government collaborates with ZEPCAM to reduce aggression

 This experimental phase begins for the SDIS95 and the BSPP in a very strict legal framework.

-Individual mobile cameras for firefighters in six questions:
+Individual mobile cameras for firefighters in six questions below:

 No, the user can turn on the camera when an incident will likely occur of is likely to endanger the physical integrity of firefighters

-Can these cameras be used by all firefighters?
+Can these body cameras be used by all firefighters?

 No. Only the fire and rescue services concerned and the BSPP are authorized to use this device as part of the ongoing experiment.
 Moreover, within these services only, the use of these cameras is reserved solely for firefighters with personal authorization in the context of extremely precise rules of use.
 The devices available are specific cameras and not mainstream cameras.

-Who will be able to view the images of the cameras?
+Who will be able to view the images of the body cameras?